If you prefer getting skincare facts from an expert rather than ads, here’s the inside scoop on Vitamin C-straight from a dermatologist.

 - Products must have a PH of less than 3.5 to be able to penetrate the skin successfully and be absorbed.
 Obagi products and Skinceuticals do fit this bill (as might others, but I do not have a full list).
 You need to do your homework before purchasing.

 - Vitamin C also should be sold in a dark bottle, as light will degrade it.
 Some say refrigerating helps preserve it, but this is not practical.
 Most of us would never use it if we had to walk to the fridge every night to get it.

 - Choose a Vitamin C serum over a cream.
 Vitamin C products that are formulated in a serum will give your face an immediate glow just from the vehicle itself.
-Serum also dries quickly and allows for easy application of other products such as moisturizer and sunscreen over it.
+The serum also dries quickly and allows for easy application of other products such as moisturizer and sunscreen.

 - Avoid buying Vitamin C combined with other products.
 You can also find combination products that have vitamin C mixed with other products such as sunscreen.
 I recommend choosing and using products separately, based on your individual skin characteristics.

 When to apply Vitamin C